steveantoniosilva/react-portfolio/README.md

 # 👋 Hey there,

-To visit my website and see my portfolio live in action, navigate to <a href='https://www.steveantoniosilva.com'>steveantoniosilva.com</a>.
+To visit my portfolio, navigate to <a href='https://www.steveantoniosilva.com'>steveantoniosilva.com</a>.

 ## PORTFOLIO CREATED USING: